In October 2019, Durham University launched its very first Student Art Prize.

 “Diversity is originated in the Age of Discovery, indicated by the waves in The Great Wave of Kanagawa.
 The man washing books of different culture implies the blending of cultures today.
 The virtual, electronic way of us inspecting this diverse world, is represented by the mobile phone filled with Apps and, the blending of virtuality and reality in Version After The Sermon.
 The Penrose-stair and people on it describes the continuous update of our recognition with the evolution of diversity: collision, coordination and cooperation, and for every one, it is more like inspecting the diverse world with a kaleidoscope.”

-A selection of Student Art Prize artworks are available for sale in Thought Foundation’s Affordable Art Exhibition from the 16th June, also part of Summer in the City’s ONLINE festival 2020.
+A selection of Student Art Prize artworks were for sale in Thought Foundation’s Affordable Art Exhibition, also part of Summer in the City’s ONLINE festival 2020.

 Disclaimer: All artworks and words displayed as part of the Student Art Prize online exhibition are the unique works and opinions of the individual artist and not the views of the wider University.